-Our Board has determined that each member of each standing committee meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to us.
+Our Board has three standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee.
+Our Board has determined that each member of each standing committee meets the applicable NYSE rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to us.